shayanb/indemnity/README.md

 - Policy Expiry:
 - Trading:

 This MVP does not yet address: bidding, matching, partial crop failures, premium & payout reinvestment options, market-making, among other functionalities.
 See below for further discussion.
+Payments are currently made in ETH; however, a future-state version may require the use of a more stable currency, or at least the ability to specify alternatives.

 ## Actors
 - Insurance Buyers: Farmers and landowners looking to purchase crop insurance to protect against the event of failed harvests